caprica/spa-spring-react/README.md

 http://localhost:8080/imagine/this/is/also/client/routing
 ```

+It can still be useful to route to static assets on the server - e.g. images or scripts that not part of the client
+application itself.

 This project also has client-side routing enabled, these are deep links that will be routed to the client index
 page where the React router will take over: